 Don’t withhold any important information about your business when you are talking to an insurance representative.
 They will need to know specifics about your business, such as its potential exposure to loss, to make sure that you get the right amount of cover.

 Business insurance is a complex area, and the cheapest quote isn’t always the best.
 Small business owners need to check that the coverage is suitable, and be very aware of any exclusions listed in the policy.

 Being underinsured is a huge risk, which is why it is important to review your policy on an annual basis, or whenever there are major periods of growth or significant investment, such as the purchase of new equipment.

 If finances are tight, then one strategy to make sure the business is still covered is to opt for a lower premium with a higher level of excess.
 This will help keep you fully insured.

-Working with WFI, I’ve learnt that small business owners invest an enormous amount of time and money into their business, and an unforeseen accident or incident can be disastrous, particularly if the business owner makes a claim, only to find that they are underinsured.
+Working with WFI, I’ve learned that small business owners invest an enormous amount of time and money into their business, and an unforeseen accident or incident can be disastrous, particularly if the business owner makes a claim, only to find that they are underinsured.

 It makes sense to do everything you can to protect your business and investment, and keeping abreast of your business insurance could be as simple as a quick phone call to get the ball rolling on getting your policy up to speed, and in step with your business growth.

-John Ripepi is the Chief Executive of WFI, a business, farm and strata insurance specialist with over 90 years of experience serving the Australian community.
+John Ripepi is the Chief Executive of WFI, a business, farm, and strata insurance specialist with over 90 years of experience serving the Australian community.